BidnessForB/postman-sdk/src/__tests__/TRANSFORMATIONS-TEST-README.md

 Tests transformations that sync collections to specs.

+#### Test 1: createCollectionGeneration

+Creates a spec from the transformations source collection.

+**Test Cases:**
+- `1. createCollectionGeneration - should generate spec from collection` - Generates an OpenAPI 3.0 spec from the transformations source collection

+**Prerequisites:**
+- Transformations source collection must exist (created by `CreateSourceCollection` test)
+- User ID must be available

+**Persists:**
+- `transformations.sourceCollection.generatedSpec` - Contains taskId, url, name, type, format

+#### Test 2: getCollectionTaskStatus

+Gets the status of the spec generation task once.

+**Test Cases:**
+- `2. getCollectionTaskStatus - should get status of generation task` - Retrieves the current status of the generation task

+**Prerequisites:**
+- Transformations source collection must exist
+- Generation task must have been created (test 1)

+#### Test 3: getCollectionTaskStatus - Poll until complete

+Polls the generation task status until completion and extracts the generated spec ID.

+**Test Cases:**
+- `3. getCollectionTaskStatus - Poll until complete` - Polls every 5 seconds for up to 30 seconds until the task completes

+**Prerequisites:**
+- Transformations source collection must exist
+- Generation task must have been created (test 1)

+**Persists:**
+- `transformations.sourceCollection.generatedSpec.id` - The ID of the generated spec

+#### Test 4: getCollectionGenerations

+Retrieves the list of all specs generated from the transformations source collection.

+**Test Cases:**
+- `4. getCollectionGenerations - should retrieve generated specs list` - Gets all generated specs and verifies their structure

+**Prerequisites:**
+- Transformations source collection must exist
+- At least one spec should have been generated (test 3)

 #### syncCollectionWithSpec

 Tests the synchronization of a collection with its generated spec.

 **Test Cases:**
-- `1. should sync collection with generated spec` - Tests syncing a collection with a spec generated from it
+- `5. should sync collection with generated spec` - Tests syncing a collection with a spec generated from it
-- `2. should handle error for non-existent collection` - Validates error handling for invalid collection IDs
+- `6. should handle error for non-existent collection` - Validates error handling for invalid collection IDs
-- `3. should handle error for non-existent spec` - Validates error handling for invalid spec IDs
+- `7. should handle error for non-existent spec` - Validates error handling for invalid spec IDs

 **Prerequisites:**
 - Collection must exist (created in collections functional tests)